Connect with us

 Governing by text: Phil Bryant’s hidden hand picked welfare winners

-The tidal wave of alleged misspending identified by auditors at the Mississippi Department of Human Services was not confined to the headline-grabbing payments for publicity with famous athletes, inspirational talks from a former pro-wrestler and construction of a new volleyball stadium.
+The tidal wave of alleged misspending identified by auditors at the Mississippi Department of Human Services was not confined to the headline-grabbing payments for publicity events with famous athletes, inspirational talks from a former pro-wrestler and construction of a new volleyball stadium.

 Auditors say some disputed payments also included grants to established programs, such as the T.K.
-Martin Center at Mississippi State University that helps with dyslexia learn to read.
+Martin Center at Mississippi State University that helps children with dyslexia learn to read.

 The problem is not with the worthiness of the recipients but with how officials awarded the grants in violation of federal regulations, the auditors say.

 The examples also show how then-MDHS director John Davis cut corners and skirted guidelines to further his own agenda and to try to satisfy the aims of former Gov. Phil Bryant.
-Behind his for valid programs, Bryant’s requests also served to placate a campaign donor and the agriculture school, one of the state’s most powerful lobbies.
+Behind his support for valid programs, Bryant’s requests also served to placate a campaign donor and the agriculture school, one of the state’s most powerful lobbies.

 The exchanges shed light on a larger scandal that began after Davis exploited his agency’s nonexistent bid process for federal block grants that came with virtually no federal oversight.
 Under his leadership, the agency started making upfront, multimillion-dollar payments to two private nonprofits, Mississippi Community Education Center and Family Resource Center of North Mississippi, to run an umbrella program they called Families First for Mississippi.